FaithScore: Fine-grained Evaluations of Hallucinations in Large Vision-Language Models: Evaluating Vision-Language Model Hallucinations with

 \subsection{Other Analysis}

-\paragraph{The Influence of Answer Length on Hallucinations.} To further elucidate the impact of answer length on model-generated hallucinations, we analyze answer lengths across various LVLMs on different datasets.
+\paragraph{The Influence of Answer Length on Hallucinations.} To further elucidate the impact of answer length on hallucinations, we analyze answer lengths across various LVLMs on different datasets.
 As illustrated in Figure~\ref{fig:length}, there's a significant variation in the distribution of answer lengths produced by different models.
 Multimodal GPT consistently generates the lengthiest responses, potentially compromising its performance across tasks.
-In contrast, mPLUG-Owl tends to produce shorter answers than its counterparts, which could explain its good faithfulness across various tasks.
+In contrast, mPLUG-Owl tends to produce shorter answers than its counterparts, hence it may generate fewer hallucinations.
 Meanwhile, the image captioning task showed better faithfulness in generated content than the other task for most LVLMs.
 This may be attributed to the fact that captioning sentences mainly are brief descriptions and shorter.

-\paragraph{The influence of multiple objects.} Figure~\ref{fig:objects} shows how the number of objects in the answer generated by different models affects the \ours\.
-It is evident that the model's faithfulness varies with the number of objects.
+\paragraph{The Influence of Multiple Objects.} Figure~\ref{fig:objects} shows how the number of objects in the answer generated by different models affects the \ours\.
+The model's faithfulness varies with the number of objects.
 While all models start with relatively high scores when there are few objects in the answer, their performance generally drop as the number of objects increases.
 For example, Instruct-BLIP starts with a high \ours\ of 0.895 for 1 object and sustains a relatively low score of 0.662 for 10 objects.

 \paragraph{Analysis on Types of Hallucination} To deduce the model strengths and vulnerabilities of each in maintaining faithfulness, we compared the faithfulness performance of various models across different categories of hallucination.
+We mainly investigated the five distinct categories: \textsc{entity}, \textsc{count}, \textsc{color}, \textsc{relation}, and \textsc{other} attributes, motivated by the existing works.
 From Figure~\ref{fig:types}, we can observe that while LLaVA-1.5 consistently excels across most categories, other models also showcase strengths in specific domains.
-For instance, Multimodal-GPT performs worse in the faithfulness of most types but performs notably well in the faithfulness of count category.
 The bad performance of some types may provide insightful information for model improvement.
 Importantly, achieving consistently high faithfulness across a diverse range of categories remains a formidable challenge for LVLMs.